shutingli/leap-motion-control-project/README.md

   3. Open virtual director
   4. Run ./control

-When the project is running:
+When the project starts running, choose the machine :
   1. Type the number
-  * 1 for tone
+  * 1 for tone (default if the project get anything else)
   * 2 for trapenze
   * 3 for mangala

-tone is the default machine if the project get anything else

   2. Commands shortcut
   * f for fly
   * s for stop
   * h for home